evamaxfield/evamaxfield.github.io/posts/aicsimageio.md

 * How "easy" something is is a bad way to say "how well does the developer specification allow for 'my new cool custom image file format'."
 * Notice, we only mention "reading" a new file format, not writing.
 We are pretty set on this as we want to "encourage" that the easiest way to share data with others is with a single image writer to common standards.

-As previously mentioned, regardless of file format, _most_ formats image pixel data is relatively the same -- "a bunch of YX planes in some shape or another" and generally, when adding support for a new file format to the library we wanted to make that as easy as possible.
+As previously mentioned, regardless of file format, _most_ file formats store image pixel data relatively the same -- "a bunch of YX planes in some shape or another," and generally, when adding support for a new file format to the library we wanted to make that as easy as possible.

 > If you provide this image Reader object with a method to read a buffer and return an n-dimensional array with the dimension short-names, we're good.